 You can charge your equipment for free while you drink your morning coffee in a café, or while staying in a hotel from time to time.
 A high-capacity power bank is very useful if you rely on the electricity grid.

 You can always ask locals to help charge your phone or power bank; they’ll be happy to help.

 Finding electricity is no longer a problem, but now, you need to store the energy to use it later.
 If you are using a solar panel or a dynamo to generate electricity, you can charge your electronics while you are sleeping with the help of a power bank.

 When it rains, or the weather is cloudy for days, your solar charger becomes practically useless.
 And when you take a day off biking, your dynamo is also useless.
 There are way too many options for storing energy but the cheapest and most widely used ones are rechargeable power banks and non-rechargeable primary batteries.

 The easiest and most sustainable way to carry power with you all the time is using a high-capacity power bank.
 I use a 20,000 mAh rechargeable power bank which lasts me a week.
 The thing is; you need a matching power source to charge it.
 It takes 20 hours to charge my power bank from a wall outlet and it is way slower with a solar panel.
 Not because the solar panel is not enough, but the sun will disappear when you need it.

-Some old equipment such as cameras and navigation devices may use non-rechargeable primary batteries and I strongly suggest you sell that antique stuff and buy new ones with rechargeable batteries.
+Some old equipment such as cameras and navigation devices may use non-rechargeable primary batteries.
+I strongly suggest selling that antique stuff and buying new ones with rechargeable batteries.
 Primary batteries are heavier than lithium-based rechargeable batteries, and they cost more in the long run.
 Disposing of replaceable batteries is also a problem.
-We are bicycle travelers, we should care about the environment more.
+We are bicycle travellers, we should care about the environment more.